 In 1929, Mellon undertook the design of a new, smaller dollar bill designed to use less paper that would save the federal government $2 million.
 When President Coolidge announced he would not run for reelection in 1928, some believed Mellon should have run for the office; he refused.

-In the wake of the hardest part of the downturn, Mellon voted against giving ex World War I, veterans their pensions, which had been originally set to mature in 1945, early.
-This is interesting, as many of these veterans descended on Washington in 1932, "Bonus Army," they were summarily kicked out of town and settled in the Johnstown area for a time, but were expelled from there too.
+In the wake of the hardest part of the downturn, Mellon voted against giving ex-World War I, veterans their pensions, which had been originally set to mature in 1945, early.
+This event provided yet another Johnstown connection for Mellon.
+When the "Bonus Army" descended on Washington in 1932, its members were summarily kicked out of town and settled in the Johnstown area for a time, but was expelled from there too.
 Mellon's sincere thought was to let the downturn work itself out; everything would work itself out on its own.

 Harry F. Sinclair, who obtained a no-bid lease, was involved in the Teapot-Dome Scandal, leading some to question Mellon's complicity in the scheme.
 Mellon came under attack for tax rebates awarded to Mellon companies during World War I and to ALCOA for unfair trade practices.
 Charges against ALCOA were dropped in 1930.